 If you’re not into hostels, then you should be able to find good deals on AirBnb.
 Pick an appealing neighborhood, set your budget, and boom, you’re ready to go.
-Use my link to receive $40 off your first qualifying stay on the platform.

 I hope you enjoyed my guide all about why you should visit Madrid in April!
 Where else are your spring travels taking you?
 Have you ever been to Spain?
 Share all your thoughts in the comments.